 JUDY SCHAEFER MA, New York Univ.
 Also studied: Brooklyn Museum Art School, Univ. of Pennsylvania, Columbia Univ., Pratt, TASOC.
 Exhibited widely & in many private collections.
 Online: judyschaefer.net.

-URSULA SCHNEIDER Born in Switzerland.
-MFA, San Francisco Art Inst.
+URSULA SCHNEIDER MFA, San Francisco Art Inst.
 Taught at Sarah Lawrence College.
 Solo shows include: Quer Raum fur Kunst und Kultur, Forum Vebicus, Switzerland; Berkeley Art Museum, Braunstein Gallery, Rockland Center for the Arts, US.
 Also exhibited: Kunstmuseum Bern, Whitney Museum, San Francisco Museum of Modern Art, Los Angeles Inst. of Contemporary Art.
 Was represented by Braunstein Gallery.
 Online: ursulaschneider.com.

 LOUISE SCHWARTZ Known for her extensive experience and unique & creative design ability, she brings her teaching background to the field of fiber art, enabling any person to develop the skills to do the projects.
 Was in business for many years designing Morgan Le Fay clothing, distributed throughout the US in department stores & boutiques.

 JACKIE SHATZ MFA, BFA, Hunter College.
 Also studied with Bruno LaVerdiere at Greenwich House.
 Teaching experience: MoMA, Henry St. Settlement, Cooper Union.
 Solo & group shows include: Cooper-Hewitt Nat'l Design Museum; New York Univ.; Kouros, June Kelly & Monique Knowlton galleries, NYC.
 Awards include: Empire State Crafts Alliance & NY Foundation for the Arts grants; Nat'l Endowment for the Arts fellowship.
 Residency at Kohler Arts/Industry Program.
-Online: wix.com/jjshatz/art.
+Online: jjshatz.wix.com/art.

 DAVID SHIREY MBA, Fairleigh Dickinson Univ.; BA, William Paterson Univ.
 Studied: TASOC, Sugar Maples Center, Brookfield Craft Center.